NickLediet/goldfish-scraper/README.md

 # goldfish-scrapper

-A commandline utility using puppeteer and node.js to scrape my Magic the Gathering collection value from https://mtggoldfish.com
+An API for https://mtggoldfish.com so I can grab data about my Magic the Gathering Collection by scraping my collection page with Puppeteer